EVPN-VXLAN Configuration

 Note: A checkmark appears on the newly selected ports.
 The diamond icon appears on ports not currently available for a new LAG group assignment.

-Select ports on both VSX paired switches to create a multi-chassis LAG.
+Select ports on both VSX switches or multiple VSF switches to create a functional multi-chassis LAG.

-Step 8 On the LACP Settings page, leave Enable LACP Fallback selected, leave other settings at their defaults, and click NEXT.
+Step 8 On the LACP Settings page, leave the settings at their defaults, and click NEXT.

 Step 9 On the VLANs page, modify the untagged Native VLAN number if necessary, enter tagged VLAN IDs in the VLANs field, then click NEXT.